 Mexico City is one of the biggest capital cities in Latin America with a huge variety of things to do and see, and that is why in this guide we have selected our favorite things to do in 3 days in Mexico City.
-If you are thinking about taking a tour, we recommend ometours as they offer the best service at the best price.
+If you are thinking about taking a tour, we recommend yayviajes as they offer the best service at the best price.
 Miguel was our guide and taxi driver and we only have good things to say about him and his work.
 We love Miguel!
 If you want to contact him directly you can send him a whatsapp.

 Some of the coolest things to do in Mexico City in 3 days are visiting the Teotihuacán Pyramids, the museum of Frida Kahlo, Los Pinos, Palacio de Bellas Artes and of course the Basílica de Guadalupe.